 I mentioned that in one of my previous posts in a discussion of the same topic.

-I’d still like for it to be cheaper :laughing::laughing: cos it’s the one I buy the most lol.
+I’d still like for it to be cheaper cos it’s the one I buy the most lol.

 But I do understand that it makes much more sense to have an equal price across the range.